o19s/quepid/README.md

 # QA

-There is a code deployment pipeline to the http://quepid-staging.herokuapp.com site that is run on successful commits to `master`.
+There is a code deployment pipeline to the http://quepid-staging.herokuapp.com site that is run on successful commits to `main`.

 If you have pending migrations you will need to run them via: